 Mount Barney National Park is a popular natural attraction for visitors to the Gold Coast.
 Located just 90km south west of Brisbane, this park is known as a sanctuary for several endangered bird species.

 Geographically, the park lies at an altitude of over 1,300 meters with attractive rugged peaks that protrude out of an extinct volcano.
 Steep valleys, woodlands and caves form the grand beauty of this park and interestingly, Mount Barney is the second highest peak in South East Queensland.

 Mount Barney National Park Camping & Hiking Map, Qld

-Camping is allowed at Mount May and Mount Barney, however Mount Barney’s camping areas can only be reached by foot.
-Each of these camp-sites are rugged bush sites with no facilities.
+Camping is allowed at Mount May and Mount Barney, however, Mount Barney’s camping areas can only be reached by foot.
+Each of these campsites is rugged bush sites with no facilities.
 Restrictions and permits apply and bookings should be made weeks in advance to avoid disappointment.

 For those looking to stay in accommodation near Mount Barney, click on our link below for the best accommodation deals.